-Over the past few months, I’ve been researching the prices and process of buying hearing aids at a variety of popular retailers to see where you’ll get the best deal and the best customer experience.
-In this article, I’ll take a close look at six of the best places to buy a hearing aid in 2021.
+I have researched the prices and process of buying hearing aids at a variety of popular retailers to see where you’ll get the best deal and the best customer experience.
+In this article, I’ll take a close look at six of the best places to buy a hearing aid in 2022.

 Figuring out where to get the best deal on hearing aids can be challenging.
 In fact, money expert Clark Howard says that buying hearing aids is the hardest it’s ever been in the United States.